Primark: 21st century

-On 6 March 2025, the business opened its first ever standalone homeware shop, in Belfast.
+In March 2025, in Belfast, Primark opened its first ever standalone homeware shop.

-On 31 March 2025, Paul Marchant resigned as CEO of Primark following an investigation into inappropriate behaviour towards a woman in a social setting.
+In March 2025, Paul Marchant resigned as CEO of Primark following an investigation into inappropriate behaviour towards a woman in a social setting.
 Marchant admitted to an error in judgement, apologised to the individual, the ABF board and his colleagues, and accepted that his actions fell below the company's expected standards.
 Eoin Tonge, ABF's finance director, was appointed as interim CEO.
+Tonge was confirmed as permanent CEO in March 2026.